-What is adtech and why is it important?
+What is AdTech and why is it important?

 Adtech is an important part of running a digital advertising campaign.
-Advertisers use adtech to buy, manage, and measure digital advertising.
-If you’re looking to get started with adtech, read on to learn about the adtech basics, including common tools and services, and the benefits of creating an advertising strategy that leverages adtech.
+Advertisers use AdTech to buy, manage and measure digital advertising.
+If you’re looking to get started with AdTech, read on to learn about the adtech basics, including common tools and services, and the benefits of creating an advertising strategy that leverages adtech.

-What is adtech and why is it important?
+What is AdTech and why is it important?

-The adtech basics
+The AdTech basics

-Adtech includes a variety of tools and technologies, such as demand-side platforms, supply-side platforms, agency trading desks, ad servers, and ad networks to help advertisers serve relevant advertisements to relevant audiences.
+Adtech includes a variety of tools and technologies, such as demand-side platforms, supply-side platforms, agency trading desks, ad servers and ad networks to help advertisers serve relevant advertisements to relevant audiences.
 Let’s take a look at each of these technologies.

 What is programmatic advertising?

 Programmatic advertising is the use of technology to buy and sell digital ads.
-Programmatic advertising uses an automated process to purchase digital ad inventory from across the web, mobile, apps, video, and social media.
-Programmatic advertising uses workflow automation and machine learning algorithms to deliver the most effective ads to audiences based on a variety of signals, like demographics, shopping patterns, and more.
+Programmatic advertising uses an automated process to purchase digital ad inventory from across the web, mobile, apps, video and social media.
+Programmatic advertising uses workflow automation and machine learning algorithms to deliver the most effective ads to audiences based on a variety of signals, like demographics, shopping patterns and more.

 What is a demand-side platform (DSP)?

-A demand-side platform (DSP) is software that advertisers use to buy video, display, and mobile ads.
-A DSP is a single, organized marketplace where advertisers access publisher inventory through direct integrations, supply-side platforms (SSPs), and ad exchanges.
+A demand-side platform (DSP) is software that advertisers use to buy video, display and mobile ads.
+A DSP is a single, organised marketplace where advertisers access publisher inventory through direct integrations, supply-side platforms (SSPs) and ad exchanges.
 As its name implies, a DSP is driven by the demand side of the advertising equation: advertisers seek inventory that will help them reach the right audiences at the right time, within a defined budget.
 Working with demand-side platforms like Amazon DSP allows brands to reach relevant audiences and use insights to inform their strategies.
 DSPs are a cost-effective and efficient way for advertisers to buy digital advertising inventory.

 What is a supply-side platform (SSP)?